The system of automatic toll collection without tickets and without making payments at gates!

 If you feel you are getting tired or sleepy, stop at the nearest service area.
 A 15-minute rest and stretch is recommended every two hours, especially on a long journey.

 In the event of an emergency

 Wearing a reflective vest is an absolute must.
 It does not matter, whether you intend to change a tyre, or replenish your windscreen liquid, or perhaps you are giving first aid to an injured person, or walking along the emergency lane to reach the nearest emergency phone.

 If you cannot avoid stopping because your car has broken down, get it as far right as you can.
 If possible, leave the car through the right door facing the road shoulder.
 Take your passengers out and lead them beyond the side barrier.
 If you are travelling with a pet, leave it in the car, or keep it under close control behind the barrier.

-Get help if your car has broken or is involved in a crash.
+Get help if your car has broken down or is involved in a crash.
 You can use the emergency telephones along the motorway.
-You will find one every two kilometres on each side of the road, therefore never cross the motorway to reach the emergency phone.
+You will find one every two kilometres on each side of the road, therefore never cross the motorway to reach an emergency phone.
 If you have a mobile phone on you, it will be quicker, i.e. safer to use it straight away.
 Call the emergency number: 112, or the Motorway Management Centre directly at: +48 58 530 66 66.
 If the incident involves victims, follow the road accident procedure.